 - Encourage them to use their imagination when playing with toys.
 For example, they can pretend that their stuffed animals are having a tea party or that their blocks are cars in a traffic jam.

 - Give them opportunities to experiment with different mediums.
 For example, they can paint with watercolours, use clay to make sculptures, or play with dough to make shapes.

 - Encourage them to tell stories.
 This can be done by providing them with props, such as puppets or dolls, or by asking them questions about what they are doing.

 - Provide them with opportunities to move their bodies.
 This can be done by playing music and dancing together or stretching and doing yoga.

 For ages 3 & up:

 Keep your younger kids entertained with play and learning with these fun creative activities for toddlers!
-Find more family fun ideas for keeping kids entertained at home.
+Find more family fun ideas for keeping kids entertained at home and in the backyard.
 And don’t miss these LEGO activities for older kids.

 Need more fun ideas to entertain the kids:

 - 100+ activities to do at home with kids